maximemoreillon/ts3_scraper/README.md

-# TS3 transactions web scraper
+# Credit card transaction scraper

-This is a web scraper built using puppeteer designed to retrieve the list of transactions of a TS3 corporate credit card for the current month.
+This is a web scraper built using puppeteer designed to retrieve the list of transactions of a credit card for the current month.